unitsec/Getting_Dataset_for_Space_Group_Prediction/README.md

 **Steps to test generalization ability:**

 - Run `test_cubic/tetragonal_label_by_extinction.py` to evaluate predicting accuracies.
-- Change the test set and model used within the scripts to observe the variations in accuracy.
+- Change the test set and model used in the scripts to observe the variations in accuracy.

 ---